surniaulula/wpsso-strip-schema-microdata/readme.txt

 *Is Pinterest picking up duplicate / incorrect Schema from your theme templates?*

-*Are you using the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) extension, and want to remove old Schema Microdata from your theme templates?*
+*Are you using the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) add-on, and want to remove old Schema Microdata from your theme templates?*

-The WPSSO Strip Schema Microdata (aka WPSSO SSM) extension removes Schema Microdata markup from the webpage body section, leaving the (*Google preferred and recommended*) Schema JSON-LD markup and Schema meta tags in the head section untouched.
+The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes Schema Microdata markup from the webpage body section, leaving the (*Google preferred and recommended*) Schema JSON-LD markup and Schema meta tags in the head section untouched.

-WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the extension as desired to enable / disable the removal of Schema Microdata.
+WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the add-on as desired to enable / disable the removal of Schema Microdata.
 A "Strip Microdata" settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section.

 WPSSO SSM filters are very fast &mdash; generally running in under 0.003 seconds &mdash; and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless required.
 If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards &mdash; but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)

-WPSSO Strip Schema Microdata is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Strip Schema Microdata is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 = How do you know what it's doing? ;-) =